Software APIs

 67It should be cleared only after clearing all bits in the !!in_sent register. */

-68 kDtUsbdevIrqDisconnected = 2, /**< Raised if VBUS is lost, thus the link is disconnected. */
+68 kDtUsbdevIrqDisconnected = 2, /**< Raised if VBUS is lost or the pullup is disabled, thus the link is disconnected. */

 69 kDtUsbdevIrqHostLost = 3, /**< Raised if link is active but SOF was not received from host for 4.096 ms. The SOF should be every 1 ms. */